Robert Tchenguiz

 Robert Tchenguiz (born 9 September 1960) is a British entrepreneur, property investor, activist shareholder and securities dealer.
 The younger brother of Vincent Tchenguiz, he undertook a series of corporate deals, focusing particularly on property assets associated with UK pub and supermarket chains, during the 2000s.
-However, the value of some of his investments plunged during the financial crisis of 2007–08, exacerbated by the collapse of his major financial backer, Iceland's Kaupthing Bank.
-He and his brother's businesses were also the target of a UK Serious Fraud Office enquiry, and of various lawsuits.
+However, the value of some of his investments plunged during the 2008 financial crisis, exacerbated by the collapse of his major financial backer, Iceland's Kaupthing Bank.
+His and his brother's businesses were also the targets of a UK Serious Fraud Office inquiry and various lawsuits.

 Early life

 Tchenguiz was born in Tehran, Iran, to an Iraqi-Jewish family, the son of Victor and Violet Khadouri.
-His family left Iraq in 1948 and settled in Iran, where his father, a jeweller, worked for the Shah and ran the country's mint.
+His family left Iraq in 1948 and settled in Iran, where his father, a jeweler, worked for the Shah and ran the country's mint.
 He also changed the family surname from Khadouri to Tchenguiz.

 In 1979 the family moved to England after the Iranian revolution.
-He has one brother, Vincent Tchenguiz, and one sister, Lisa Tchenguiz (formerly married to BBC Radio 1 disc jockey, Gary Davies and then to South African-born Del Monte CEO, Vivian Imerman).
+He has one brother, Vincent Tchenguiz, and one sister, Lisa Tchenguiz (formerly married to BBC Radio 1 disc jockey Gary Davies and then to South African-born Del Monte CEO Vivian Imerman).